Logo only, or a full brand identity? How to pick a project scope

 When logo, colors, and fonts are enough

 Adding colors and fonts is an important step.
 Now there’s a palette and some typographic flavor to work with.
-But colors and fonts alone can’t show people how to make layouts.
+But colors and fonts alone still don’t provide enough direction to make layouts.

 Sooner or later, someone will ask: How should this actually look?
 How should I arrange this page?
 What kind of pictures do we use?
 How do we make everything consistent?

-What’s missing are supporting graphic elements and usage examples.
+What’s missing are supporting graphic elements and usage examples to follow.
 Shapes, patterns, textures, illustration style, and photography direction, applied to samples.
-Those are what turn a collection of assets into a visual language.
 Without them, different designers given the same logo, colors, and fonts can produce great work, but it won’t look like it’s from the same company.

 Different looks using same logo, color palette, and fonts